tenstorrent/tt-isa-documentation/WormholeB0/NoC/Alignment.md

 * The kind of source address (or more generally, where the data comes from)
 * The kind of destination address (or more generally, where the data goes to)

+Violations of the alignment requirements result in UndefinedBehavior.

 ## When `NOC_AT_LEN_BE` contains a length

 This applies to all kinds of read request, and also to write requests which have both of `NOC_CMD_WR_BE=false` and `NOC_CMD_WR_INLINE=false`.